maxbize/maxbize.github.io/index.markdown

 Hey there! :wave:

 My name's Max and I've been making games since 2011.
-If you want to play them, click the Games tab at the top.
+If you want to play them, click the [Games](/games) tab.

-If you're here for some gamedev stories or tutorials, check out my Articles.
+If you're here for some gamedev stories or tutorials, check out my [Articles](/articles).

-If you want some updates on my work, see the Twitter or Newsletter tabs
+If you want some regular updates on my work, see the [Twitter](https://twitter.com/maxbize) or [Newsletter](/newsletter) tabs.

 Cheers! :smiley: